Compositional data analysis for modelling and forecasting mortality using the {\alpha}-transformation: Application to real data

 \subsubsection{Mean errors by age}

-Figure~\ref{dxf-error-age-figure} illustrates the mean forecast errors for female mortality by age across countries/regions measured using RMSE and MAE.
-Both the $\alpha$\nobreakdash-transformed and CLR-transformed data result in comparable forecast accuracy, although the former tends to exhibit slightly higher errors around ages 80 to 90.
-However, this situation does not persist as the $\alpha$\nobreakdash-transformation shows a clear advantage over the CLR transformation at older ages, particularly between ages 91 and 100.
-This result aligns with previous findings that the $\alpha$\nobreakdash-transformation can be an alternative to the CLR transformation for compositional mortality forecasting \cite{Gia2024, HLSAlpha2024}.
+Figure~\ref{fig:female-error-age} illustrates the mean forecast errors for female mortality by age across countries/regions.
+Forecast accuracy is broadly comparable between the $\alpha$\nobreakdash- and CLR-transformed data.
+While the $\alpha$\nobreakdash-transformation exhibits slightly higher errors around ages 80 to 90, it shows a clear advantage over the CLR transformation at ages above 90.
+These findings align with previous findings, suggesting that the $\alpha$\nobreakdash-transformation represents a viable alternative to the CLR transformation in compositional mortality forecasting \cite{Gia2024, HLSAlpha2024}.

+In addition to the results reported here, the Supplemental Material provides a comparison of forecast performance between the CoDA and LC models, together with an evaluation of the $\alpha$\nobreakdash-transformed CoDA model using zero-containing data.
+To explore model behaviour under extreme mortality conditions, the study period is extended to 2022 to include the COVID-19 pandemic years (2020-2022) across 23 countries/regions.
+Forecasts over the COVID-19 period are generated fully out of sample, with the pandemic years included exclusively in the test set and thus no shock-related information available during model training.
+Under these extreme mortality shocks, the $\alpha$\nobreakdash-transformed CoDA approach exhibits less systematic overforecasting relative to competing models.